maplight/votersedge-voting-info/voting-info/states/ca/all-elections/en/ways-to-vote/vote-by-mail.md

 published: true
 weight: 2
 section: "ways-to-vote"
-priority: "Minor"
+priority: Minor
 ---

-> Request a vote-by-mail ballot from your [County Elections Office.](#section-election-office-contact)
+**Request** a vote-by-mail ballot from your [County Elections Office.](#section-election-office-contact)

-Make sure that you send in your request so that it’s received by the Elections Office _**no later**_ than 7 days before the election by 5 PM.
+Make sure that you send in your request so that it’s received by your county elections office _**no later**_ than 7 days before the election by 5 PM.

-**Fill out your ballot and envelope** by following the directions.
+**Follow the directions to fill out your ballot and envelope.**
 1. **Mark** your vote-by-mail ballot.
 2. **Place** the vote-by-mail ballot in the special envelope provided by your county’s election office.
 3. **Fill out** the information on the envelope.